gurt0021/gurt0021/README.md

-Coding in: Lua, Json, Python, & more
+Coding in: Lua, Json, Python, & more.
 For special projects / business inquiries please reach out to me on Discord, My user tag is gurt#0021

 <!---